- SCU Home Page

 The Center has undertaken research on various cutting edge issues in health care ethics and has a special interest in vulnerable patient populations.
 Current work focuses on decision making for patients who suffer from Alzheimer's or other forms of dementia and have no legally recognized surrogate decision maker.
 Major efforts include:

-Material on end-of-life decision making, genetics and ethics, organ donation, conscientious refusals, and other topics in medical, biotechnology, and public health ethics
+The Center's website offers material on end-of-life decision making, genetics and ethics, organ donation, conscientious refusals, and other topics in medical, biotechnology, and public health ethics

 Margaret R. McLean, director of bioethics, is the Center’s associate director.
 She directs the Applied Ethics Center at O’Connor hospital.